Updated: Jul 8

 There is so much value in the unexpected which we miss out on if we don’t embrace our own potential during times of adversity.
-It is not the difficult situation itself that we need to focus on, but in how we respond to it when real personal development begins.
+It is not the difficult situation itself that we need to focus on, but how we respond to it is when real personal development can begin.
 The choices we make along the way dictates the outcome.
-The preparation we put into being ready is most valuable when we stay ready, for anything, always.
+The preparation we put into being ready is most valuable when we stay ready for anything, always.
 Let’s explore more….

 What do I know about preparing for the unknown?
 I was a competitive boxer and remained undefeated for 4 years.
 It was my job and always in my best interest to ready myself for anything my opponent had to offer at any time.
 In the #sport of boxing we thrive on the element of surprise and revel in the ability to make effective adjustments along the way.

-Some people would argue that a real #champion is one who can learn from a loss in the ring and come back stronger to redeem themselves in the form of victory.
+Some people would argue that a real #champion is one who can learn from loss in the ring and come back stronger to redeem themselves with victory.
 Although I have certainly learned from plenty of losses in my life, this was not my personal experience inside the ring.
 How did I do it?
 I attribute my success in the ring mostly but not limited to these 5 principles which I focused on during training camp; preparation, repetition, rituals, teamwork & visualization.
 We will look at each of these in greater depth in the following paragraphs.

 If you follow #boxing, then you might have heard the opinion that the most conditioned athlete has the greatest chance of winning the match in the later rounds.
 Pure talent, speedy skills and brute strength does not guarantee victory.

 If the match ends quickly because one fighter overwhelms the other, the result is most likely either a KO or referee stops the contest or the opposite corner throws in the towel (FYI the act of throwing in the towel is not an official decision, I am using the term loosely here).
-In this case one might argue that the winner’s skills were not tested enough.
-Perhaps it wasn’t a good match-up or it was an easy match-up made on purpose for specific and strategic reasons.
-As fighters we grow and improve in the ring after the bell rings.
+In this case, one might argue that the winner’s skills were not tested enough.
+Perhaps it was, or clearly was not an even match-up done on purpose for specific and strategic reasons.
+As fighters, we grow and improve in the ring after the bell rings.
 Our opponents and sparring partners are our teachers and we can only realize our true strength when the stakes are high and the pressure is on.